seleniumbase/SeleniumBase/README.md

 ### Legal Disclaimer
 Automation is a powerful tool.
-It allows you to take full control of web browsers and do just about anything that a human could do, but faster.
+It allows you to take full control of web browsers and do almost anything that a human could do, but faster.
 It can be used for both good and evil.
 With great power comes great responsibility.
 You are fully responsible for how you use this framework and the automation that you create.
 You may also want to see an expert when it comes to setting up your automation environment if you require assistance.